 Folks, lemme tell ya, this one daily task coerces one heckuva massage of the creativity muscle.
 Many a day my eyes have fallen on the assigned prompt, sparking furrowed “ya gotta be kidding me!” brows.
 But the day I adopted this practice, I drew a bright red line in the sand: I will NOT be defeated by THIS mission, evahhhhhhh!

-A recurring Reminders popup on my Apple Watch every day at 2p alerts me to “see prompt.”
+A recurring Reminders pops up every day at 2p, telling me to “see prompt.”
 At 7p, a second Reminder grabs my attention in similar fashion: Start Evening Routine.

 ✧︎︎︎ Indulging my Evening Routine

-I move to my dedicated planning/review desk, opening both my digital and bullet journal calendars.
-Task #1 = absorbing the prompt.
-Task #2 sees me diving into a review of the day, studying open checkboxes, notes, and tasks in my Daily Logs.
+After completing other aspects of my evening routine, I opening both my digital and bullet journal calendars.
+Task #1 = absorbing the prompt, housed digitally.
+Task #2 sees me diving into my bullet journal.
+I review the day, studying open checkboxes, notes, and tasks in my Daily Logs.
 Task #3: elevate 2-4 entries to MIT status for the next day (Most Important Task).

-DK enjoys his limo ride on Mommie’s shoulder limo as we ascend the staircase.
+Leaving the desk with DarbyKlan (pointy-headed cockatiel 😉 ) enjoying his limo ride on Mommie’s shoulder / limo, we ascend the staircase.
 Once in the master bedroom, the second Phase of the Evening Routine unfolds.

-Alexa responds to my request for a Motown playlist.
+Alexa responds to my request for a Motown playlist as I enter the shower.
 DarbyKlan chirps atop the shower bar as I do my thing.
-I prop up in bed, DK on my shoulder.
+Soon, I prop up in bed, DK on my shoulder.
 We check out the magic word/phrase/prompt of the day yet again.
 I close my eyes, imagining cartoon-like smoke bubbles arising from my head as I feverishly try to conjure a 6-word story.

 ✧︎︎︎ My Plan of Attack: Incorporating the Prompt into a 6 Word Story